10 Venomous Thai Snakes From Rare To Famous

 © Wikimedia Commons User: Roy Bateman – CC BY-SA 4.0

-Its bite is strong enough to take down large cattle within 60 minutes, and 1-10% of untreated bites are fatal.
-A 6 year old boy was one victim, and they have a habit of crawling into people’s bedrooms.
-The cause of death with this snake is usually respiratory failure, and early symptoms include abdominal pain and vomiting.
+The bite of Bungarus fasciatus is strong enough to take down large cattle within 60 minutes, and 1-10% of untreated bites are fatal in humans.
+A 6 year old boy was one victim, and they have a habit of crawling into people’s bedrooms at night.
+The usual cause of death with Bungarus fasciatus is respiratory failure, and early symptoms include abdominal pain and vomiting.

 Luckily, this snake is less aggressive than the monocled cobra.
 National bite numbers are far lower, and a high percentage of bites are “dry”.
-They’re quite a lethargic snake, not fast and twitchy.
+They’re quite a lethargic snake, not fast and twitchy, at least during the day.
 By day, they like to hide in rodent burrows and termite mounds, or under tree stumps.
-That said, it’s probably not wise to stick your arm into these dark places.
+Hence, we strongly recommend against sticking your arm into those places.

 9 Malaysian banded coral snake